bmartensen/Arithm/README.md

 Apart from entering arithmetic expressions, the plot interval *\[a, b\]* can be set during runtime or it can be defined via *Arithm.ini*.
 The variable *x* is reserved for evaluating the expressions for plotting.

 The user functions *f*, *g* and *h* can be explicitly defined.
-Please note that no plot will be displayed if neither user functions nor variable *x* is used.
+Please note that no plot will be displayed if neither user functions nor variables are used.
 In this case, only a constant result value is displayed (calculator function).

 # Syntax